InternetMeasurements/measure-x/docs/INSTALLATION.md

 ```
 Create a certificate following the instructions available [here](http://mosquitto.org/man/mosquitto-tls-7.html)

-We suppose the certificate is mosquitto.crt
+We suppose the certificate file is `mosquitto.crt`

 We also run mosquitto on port 8080 to avoid some problems with firewalls.